Premium financing

 Premium financing is the lending of funds to a person or company to cover the cost of an insurance premium.
 Premium finance loans are often provided by a third party finance entity known as a premium financing company; however insurance companies and insurance brokerages occasionally provide premium financing services through premium finance platforms.
-Premium financing is mainly devoted to financing life insurance which differs from property and casualty insurance.
+The premium finance market has a few segments; commercial lines property and casualty, personal lines property and casualty, and life insurance.

 To finance a premium, the individual or company requesting insurance must sign a premium finance agreement with the premium finance company.
 The loan arrangement may last from one year to the life of the policy.
 The premium finance company then pays the insurance premium and bills the individual or company, usually in monthly installments, for the cost of the loan.

-Typically, clients that engage in this transaction are age 29 to 75; with net worth of $5MM or greater.
-Premium financing is popular when interest rates are low.
+Businesses which engage in property and casualty financing range from small privately-held entities to fortune 100 companies.
+Clients that engage in life insurance financing are typically aged 29 to 75; with a net worth of $5 million or greater.
+Life insurance financing is popular when interest rates are low.

+Commercial property and casualty financing

+The commercial P&C market is estimated to be more than $50 billion as of 2026 and regulated at the state level by the states equivalent of the division of insurance or division of banking.

+A large number of commercial insurance policies are placed through surplus lines insurance companies which require payment in full at the inception of the policy.
+Thus the need for premium financing which allows business to preserve cash flow for payroll, investment in R&D, or other management priorities.

+Traditional loan terms require a down payment, which provides equity in the underlying insurance policy, and 9 or 10 monthly installment payments thereafter.
+The standard premium finance agreement gives the lender power of attorney over the underlying insurance policy which protects the lenders collateral for the loan, the insurance policy, in the event of non-payment from the borrower.

+The industry is composed of private lenders and banks which range in size from tens of millions of annual premiums financed up to the largest lenders which finance tens of billions annually.
+The National Premium Finance Association has information on premium finance.